timgursky/hass-audiconnect/README.md

 Installation
 ------------

-There are two ways this integration can be installed into [Home Assistant](https://www.home-assistant.io).

-The easiest and recommended way is to install the integration using [HACS](https://hacs.xyz), which makes future updates easy to track and install.

-Alternatively, installation can be done manually by copying the files in this repository into the `custom_components` directory in the Home Assistant configuration directory:
+Installation can be done manually by copying the files in this repository into the `custom_components` directory in the Home Assistant configuration directory:
 1. Open the configuration directory of your Home Assistant installation.
 2. If you do not have a `custom_components` directory, create it.
 3. In the `custom_components` directory, create a new directory called `audiconnect`.